 There are cameras that have the high key setting.
 This is a neat addition to some of the newer cameras.
 The high key setting allows you to get a better picture in dimly lit places.
 Although the atmosphere may be dim, the high key setting will do the job of brightening and softening the image.
 However, this will not be a good option during the day because it will only wash out your image because it is producing more light than it needs.

-One of the most popular instant cameras that are user-friendly is the Fujifilm Instax Mini 8 and Fujifilm Instax Mini 7, but despite its user friendliness, it is important to find the right camera that suits you.
-So check out Film camera expert to find the best camera so you.
+One of the most popular instant cameras settings that are user-friendly is the Fujifilm Instax Mini 8 and Fujifilm Instax Mini 7.
+But despite their user friendliness, it is important to find the right camera that suits you.
+So check out our reviews to find the best camera so you.
 Regardless of what camera you are using, the most important thing to consider is to check all your settings before taking any shots to avoid any surprises.
 When you make any mistakes, there is no going back.
-Unlike smartphones where you can just delete the pictures you do not like off your phone, instant cameras do not have backup options when you have bunch of photos that were overexposed to sun.
+Unlike smartphones where you can just delete the pictures you do not like off your phone.
+Instant cameras do not have backup options when you have bunch of photos that were overexposed to sun.

 The only option is to throw them away and try taking better photos.
 In order for you to save yourself a trouble of spending more money or letting it go down the drain.
 Always double check that the settings on your camera is in accordance to the physical setting of the subject.